Stress Response – Reacting vs Responding

 Stress Response Symptoms

-Our response to stress affects the entire body, including our physical organs, our mental health and the ability think clearly.
+Our response to stress affects the entire body, including our physical organs, mental health, and the ability think clearly.

 Despite the undeniable data on how stress affects our lives, it’s easy for people to overlook it as a driver of mental and physical illness.